guglielmosanchini/ClustViz/README.md

 The other algorithms have been implemented from scratch following the relative papers.
 Thanks to Darius (https://github.com/dariomonici), the GUI Meister, for the help with PyQt5.

+## Possible improvements
+- integration and unit tests
+- wrap it as a python package
+- add more clustering algorithms
+- add a pause/resume button for every algorithm
+- comment every code block and improve code quality